Check Out Our List of Up-and-Coming Fintech Careers

 - Using program languages like Python, C++, Java and more to build platforms

-- Operating complex predictive models and NLP to large data sets to support company objectives
+- Developing predictive models and applying NLP to large data sets that provide information gain

 - Building, launching and supporting AI solutions